ernest75/MarsRoverNavigator/README.md

 ## Considerations

+- The app supports both Light and Dark modes and adapts UI elements accordingly using dynamic theming.

 - A small delay has been added to all network-like responses (initial contact and command submission) to simulate real-world request latency.

 - ViewModel logic, UseCases, Repository implementations, Mappers, and Fake API have been unit tested to ensure isolated business logic and correct data flow.